Kaleidophon/quirky-quokka/README.md

 and function approximation)
 * Unrealistic q-value estimates don't necessarily translate into bad performance (e.g. most MountainCar models were still able to solve the environment although using wildly unrealistic estimates)
+* Function approximation (Neural Network), bootstrapping and off-policy learning (“deadly triad”) can lead to unstable Q-values while still achieving the objective

 ## Usage